After this chapter, you should be able to:

 Figure 14.3: Dieticians of Canada (2014b).

 As you can see from the above charts, there is a similarity in the average heights and weights of boys and girls during this developmental stage.
 For instance, at the age of 6 boys in the 50th percentile weigh 47 pounds and are 45.5 inches tall and girls measure in at 46 pounds and 45 inches tall.
 At the age of 9, boys in the 50th percentile weigh 52 pounds and are 62 inches tall and girls measure at the same.
 It also should be noted here that the World Health Organization (WHO) recommends Body Mass Index (BMI) as the best measure of weight after age 10, due to variable age of puberty and tracking weight alone is not advised (Dieticians of Canada, 2014b).
 According to the Childhood Obesity Foundation (n.d.), BMI is an indirect indicator of body fat.
-It is a measurement based on height and weight that tells if a child, or adult, is in a healthy range compared to his or her peers.
+It is a measurement based on height and weight that tells if a child, or adult, is in a healthy range compared to their peers.
 It should be noted that BMI may not be an accurate indicator of body fat if your child is very muscular.
 There are lots of online tools available to calculate BMI in children.
 Check out these Smart BMI Calculators.

 Beyond height and weight, a child’s physical growth can be seen in other ways.
 Children between ages 6 and 12, show significant improvement in their abilities to perform physical motor skills.
 This development growth allows children to gain greater control over the movement of their bodies, mastering many gross motor skills that were beyond that of the younger child.
 The Continuum of Development shares that during these middle childhood years, the development of gross motor skills continues to focus on increasing coordination, speed, and endurance (Ontario Ministry of Education, 2014).